mika-s/taskviz/README.md

 # Task visualizer

-A Spring Boot application that is used to visualize XCTrack tasks on a map.
+A web application that is used to visualize XCTrack tasks on a map.
 QR codes are used as input.